xuanyv/LLM4WM/README.md

   👉 Official announcement & details: [WiFo Discussion #8](https://github.com/liuboxun/WiFo/discussions/8)

-  We warmly welcome everyone to **register, follow the challenge, and ask questions in the discussion forum** — 欢迎大家报名参赛并在讨论区积极交流！🎉
+  We warmly welcome everyone to **register, follow the challenge, and ask questions in the discussion forum** 🎉